inside top of book cover

 Ischaemum byrone (Trin.)
 Hitchc.

-37b (5D) close-up of Ischaemum raceme Racemes 3-4.
+37b (5D) close-up of Ischaemum raceme Ligule a membrane.
+Racemes 3-4.
 Lower glume smooth and caloused at base, ribbed, rugulose, with 7-8 veins above; tip bifid.
 Upper glume smooth, but keeled above middle with a few veins; tip prolonged to a sharp point.
-Bent awns present on some spikelets, these about twice as long as spikelets. { Plant a very hairy, large grass in Hilo area at top of Puainako Street.
+Bent awns present on some spikelets, these about twice as long as spikelets. { Plant a very hairy, large grass on the Island of Hawai‘i.
 Considered native across much of Micronesia, Asia, and Australia.
-[HAW - NAT] [GUM - IND]
+[HAW - NAT] [FACW] [GUM - IND] [FACW]

 Figure 5D.
 Close up of a raceme showing spikelets